 However, sections 3 to 5 of Form 1 may not be amended other than to correct obvious typographical errors; section 47 of the Patent Act does not permit amendments to Form 1 that change the reasons for reissue.

-If an impasse is reached between the patentee and the Reissue Board or the examiner, the reissue application may be referred to the Patent Appeal Board, who will make a recommendation to the Commissioner of Patents.
+If an impasse is reached between the patentee and the Reissue Board or the examiner, the application for reissue may be referred to the Patent Appeal Board, who will make a recommendation to the Commissioner of Patents.

 A patentee should present the best evidence upon filing Form 1.
 All issues and evidence should be before the Reissue Board and examiner prior to any referral to the Patent Appeal Board.
 Further, before an application is forwarded to the Patent Appeal Board, all deficiencies therein with regards to the Patent Act and Rules must have been identified by the Reissue Board and examiner, even if an impasse occurs in the initial stage of examination before the Reissue Board.

-A reissue application does not go abandoned for failing to respond to an office letter within a certain time period, and thus there are no corresponding reinstatement fees.
-On the other hand, failure to respond in a timely manner can result in the reissue application being forwarded to the Patent Appeal Board and the Commissioner of Patents.
+An application for reissue does not go abandoned for failing to respond to an office letter within a certain time period, and thus there are no corresponding reinstatement fees.
+On the other hand, failure to respond in a timely manner can result in the application for reissue being forwarded to the Patent Appeal Board and the Commissioner of Patents.

-A patentee may always end prosecution by withdrawing the reissue application.
+A patentee may always end prosecution by withdrawing the application for reissue.

 If the application for reissue is found acceptable by both the Reissue Board and the examiner, the patent will be reissued with an "E" document code.
 If the original patent was issued on the basis of an application filed after October 1, 1989 then the reissued patent will have the same patent number as the original patent; original patents issued on the basis of applications filed before said date will be reissued with a new patent number in the one million series.
 If the application for reissue is found acceptable the Office will send the patentee a new patent.

-This section is permissive in that it allows the patentee to file multiple applications for reissue.
+This subsection is permissive in that it allows the patentee to file multiple applications for reissue.
 The Commissioner of Patents will not call for division of an application for reissue, whether the granted patent appears to have been granted with more than one invention, or an additional invention is being claimed by reissue so that the reissue will contain more than one invention.
 Under 36(2.1) of the Patent Act, the Commissioner can only call for division of a patent application before the issue of a patent on the original application.
-Similarly, subsections 36(2), 36(3) and 36(4) of the Patent Act also do not apply to reissue applications.
+Similarly, subsections 36(2), 36(3) and 36(4) of the Patent Act also do not apply to applications for reissue.

-Each separate application for reissue under subsection 47(3) of the Patent Act must be independently patentable as covering separate inventions in order to ensure that double patenting does not arise.
-Where multiple reissue applications co-exist for the same patent, yet do not cover separate and distinct parts of its invention, only one reissued patent (at most) can be granted.
+Each separate application for reissue under subsection 47(3) of the Patent Act must be independently patentable as covering separate inventions in order to ensure that double-patenting does not arise.
+Where multiple applications for reissue co-exist for the same patent, yet do not cover separate and distinct parts of its invention, only one reissued patent (at most) can be granted.